Ready for some shocking numbers?

 Anything else you’d like to tell someone who wants to start composting at home?

-Read more online and educate yourself; what I’ve given here is a brief summary.
+Ron: Read more online and educate yourself; what I’ve given here is a brief summary.
 Large chunks will take much longer to break down than small pieces, so consider shredding or blending materials before adding to your pile.
-Beware things that contain preservatives, as this can slow down the composting or vermicomposting process.
+Beware of things that contain preservatives, as this can slow down the composting or vermicomposting process.
 Never try and compost things that are high in protein (meat, fish, dairy, tofu, etc.) or fats/oils (dairy again, cooking oils, grease), and only sparingly feed things that are rich in carbohydrates (bread, grains, etc.).
 If you’re having trouble getting your compost pile started, you can buy different activators or bacterial inoculants that will help get your pile going, but first, check your pile for obvious problems.

 If you don’t have any space to compost, there are other ways to help reduce waste.
 Many cities and towns have their own composting programs, generally run by the waste management division of your local government.
 In Santa Barbara County, where we are based, the city provides residents and companies with compost bins that are picked up weekly with the normal trash service.
 This service allows you to help reduce carbon emissions with minimal effort.

 Ready to get down with the dirt like Ron?
 These are just some guidelines, your own unique situation will dictate what works for you and what doesn't.
 Nevertheless, we’ve got more tips and tricks on how to end food waste in your home on our Instagram and Twitter.

 Special thanks to Ron Bakus, Ph.D., Principal Scientist Technology Development, Jess Perkins, Ph.D., Director of Sustainability, and Charlotte Sedlock, Sustainability Manager.